 Non Farm Payrolls in Switzerland averaged 4412.13 Thousand from 1991 until 2021, reaching an all time high of 5159 Thousand in the third quarter of 2019 and a record low of 3841 Thousand in the first quarter of 1997.
 This page provides - Switzerland Non Farm Payrolls- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Switzerland Non Farm Payrolls - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Non Farm Payrolls in Switzerland is expected to be 5128.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Non Farm Payrolls in Switzerland to stand at 5065.00 in 12 months time.
-In the long-term, the Switzerland Non Farm Payrolls is projected to trend around 5100.00 Thousand in 2020, according to our econometric models.
+Non Farm Payrolls in Switzerland is expected to be 5150.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Switzerland Non Farm Payrolls is projected to trend around 5270.00 Thousand in 2022 and 5250.00 Thousand in 2023, according to our econometric models.